Comparison

 Our take

-Scopolamine patches are the strongest medical option for severe motion sickness, especially on cruises.
+Scopolamine patches are a strong medical option for severe motion sickness, especially on cruises.
 But they require a prescription, have notable side effects, and need hours of lead time.
-For everyday travel sickness, Stillwave offers instant, side-effect-free relief without a doctor visit.
+For everyday travel, Stillwave offers a quick, side-effect-free sound session without a doctor visit.

 Frequently Asked Questions